quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 - If you don't call `inf.readEof()`, there will also be an error for not confirming the input has been fully read.

+{: .notes }
-**Notes.** The rule about white spaces and EOF mentioned above is called the _well-formed policy_.
+The rule about white spaces and EOF mentioned above is called the _well-formed policy_.
 More on that [later](#the-create-tests-page).

 Now we can add this validator to Polygon. **Remember to click `Set validator`** for confirming the validator to Polygon.

+{: .notes }
-**Note.** Polygon also produces some warnings.
+Polygon also produces some warnings.
 Warnings are not error, but fixing them is a good practice.
 For example if you don't put the variable name for `test-case`, this message will appear when you hover your mouse over the validator name.
+^
 {% include image.html caption="Polygon's warning for validator"
 alt="polygon-warning-for-validator" file="polygon-validator-warning.png" %}

+{: .notes.no-before }
 And also note that <span style="color: orange">orange</span> things are often hoverable, and might be some warnings.